 Study in Coventry

-Located in the West Midlands of England, Coventry is home to Coventry University (ranked among the world’s top 700), and the University of Warwick (ranked in the world’s top 65) – the latter is located just south of the city on a 700-acre campus.
+Located in the West Midlands of England, Coventry is home to Coventry University (ranked among the world’s top 600), and the University of Warwick (joint 69th) – the latter is located just south of the city on a 700-acre campus.

-Their combined student population gives Coventry the highest score for the student mix indicator (first out of 100 cities).
+Their combined student population gives Coventry one of the highest scores for the student mix indicator, for which they're ranked second in the world.

 Coventry also gets a strong rating from graduate employers, thanks to the strong reputation of its universities as well as the city’s long history of leadership in manufacturing and design.
 This legacy is reflected in the fact that Coventry University is one of only a few institutions to offer a course dedicated to automotive design, while the University of Warwick has a centre dedicated to supporting innovative collaborations between academia and industry (Warwick Manufacturing Group), which offers a range of undergraduate and postgraduate programmes.